jk2937/music-tools/dev-resources/README.txt

 About:

+This repository contains my open-source project call music-tools, a collection of tools for making music.
+Included in this collection is a step s

 This repository, called music-tools, contains miscellaneous Python scripts related to music.
 My goal with this repository is to develop the code into a suite of music software which will include a step-sequencer, a synthesizer